eco4cast/EFIstandards/flare-metadata-example.md

     ## [1] FALSE
     ## attr(,"errors")
     ## [1] "Element 'pubDate': '2020-02-13T21:32:52-05:00' is not a valid value of the union type '{https://eml.ecoinformatics.org/resource-2.2.0}yearDate'."
     ## [2] "Element 'calendarDate': '2019-05-27 12:00:00' is not a valid value of the union type '{https://eml.ecoinformatics.org/resource-2.2.0}yearDate'."
     ## [3] "Element 'calendarDate': '2019-05-27 12:00:00' is not a valid value of the union type '{https://eml.ecoinformatics.org/resource-2.2.0}yearDate'."
-    ##  [4] "Element 'emphasis', attribute 'role': The attribute 'role' is not allowed."
-    ##  [5] "Element 'emphasis', attribute 'role': The attribute 'role' is not allowed."
-    ##  [6] "Element 'emphasis', attribute 'role': The attribute 'role' is not allowed."
-    ##  [7] "Element 'emphasis', attribute 'role': The attribute 'role' is not allowed."
-    ##  [8] "Element 'emphasis', attribute 'role': The attribute 'role' is not allowed."
-    ##  [9] "Element 'emphasis', attribute 'role': The attribute 'role' is not allowed."
-    ## [10] "Element 'nonNumericDomain': Missing child element(s).
+    ## [4] "Element 'nonNumericDomain': Missing child element(s).
 Expected is one of ( references, enumeratedDomain, textDomain )."
-    ## [11] "Element 'numberType': [facet 'enumeration'] The value 'character' is not an element of the set {'natural', 'whole', 'integer', 'real'}."
+    ## [5] "Element 'numberType': [facet 'enumeration'] The value 'character' is not an element of the set {'natural', 'whole', 'integer', 'real'}."
-    ## [12] "Element 'numberType': 'character' is not a valid value of the atomic type '{https://eml.ecoinformatics.org/attribute-2.2.0}NumberType'."
+    ## [6] "Element 'numberType': 'character' is not a valid value of the atomic type '{https://eml.ecoinformatics.org/attribute-2.2.0}NumberType'."
-    ## [13] "Element 'nonNumericDomain': Missing child element(s).
+    ## [7] "Element 'nonNumericDomain': Missing child element(s).
 Expected is one of ( references, enumeratedDomain, textDomain )."
-    ## [14] "Element 'nonNumericDomain': Missing child element(s).
+    ## [8] "Element 'nonNumericDomain': Missing child element(s).
 Expected is one of ( references, enumeratedDomain, textDomain )."

 We are now ready to write out a valid EML document: